Skip to main content

 • Company profile details such as age, size, and industry

-• Score Application: Use to make informed decisions about credit terms, partnerships, and ongoing monitoring.
+Use the Risk Score to support decisions related to credit terms, partnerships, and ongoing monitoring.

 International Score

-• Score Purpose: The International Score gives you a standardized risk rating for companies across different countries.
+The International Score provides a standardized risk measure that allows you to compare companies across different countries.

-• Score Scale: Risk score scales vary by country due to local methodologies.
-Refer to the company PDF report to see the specific scale used!
+Risk score scales vary by country due to local methodologies.
+Refer to the company PDF report to see the specific scale used.

 Why These Scores Are Important